 As you’d expect from a university, they have a complex dissemination of people, and that results in a complex process for content planning, production and management.

-GatherContent was introduced to the university to help tame this process, by Dan Wiggle, the digital communications manager.
 Dan sits within the strategic marketing and digital communications team.
-There are also 5 others in this team who are responsible for the front end design and development of the website, imagery management, social media and content production.
+There are also 5 others in this team who are responsible for the front end design and development of the website, image management, social media and content production.
 Just as importantly, they also provide platform and best practice guidelines across the University.

 Managing all content production using GatherContent

 In late 2014 the University began a significant redevelopment of its web pages, in particular those about research and studying at York.
 This included building their first responsive designs and producing new or rewritten content for hundreds of pages.
 The project allowed them to have their first big engagement with GatherContent.

 “A redevelopment of their website allowed the University to have their first big engagement with GatherContent.”